 Before you go.

-First, it was Frank Body; then it was Mastic Spa.
+First, it was it was .
 Now it’s Lime Crime.

 More and more beauty and cosmetic brands use referral marketing to boost their growth and keep their CAC low.